netdata/netdata/database/engine/README.md

 For 2000 metrics, collected every second and retained for a week, Tier 0 needs: 1 byte x 2000 metrics x 3600 secs per hour x 24 hours per day x 7 days per week = 1100MB.

-By setting it to `1100`, this node will start maintaining about a week of data.
+By setting `dbengine multihost disk space MB` to `1100`, this node will start maintaining about a week of data.
 But pay attention to the number of metrics.
 If you have more than 2000 metrics on a node, or you need more that a week of high resolution metrics, you may need to adjust this setting accordingly.

 Tier 1 is by default sampling the data every **60 points of Tier 0**.
-In our case Tier 0 is per second, if we want to transform this information in terms of time then the Tier 1 "resolution" is per minute.
+In our case, Tier 0 is per second, if we want to transform this information in terms of time then the Tier 1 "resolution" is per minute.

-Tier 1 needs 4 times more storage per point compared to Tier 0.
+Tier 1 needs four times more storage per point compared to Tier 0.
 So, for 2000 metrics, with per minute resolution, retained for a month, Tier 1 needs: 4 bytes x 2000 metrics x 60 minutes per hour x 24 hours per day x 30 days per month = 330MB.